Image heatmap

 Navigate to the Add questions tab and click on the Add question button at the bottom of the page.

-On the Add or import questions pop-out, select the Add a new question tab and click on the Image Heatmap question card to add it to the experiment.
+On the Add or import questions pop-out, select the Add a new question tab.
+Under the Image heatmap and highlighter group, select your desired image heatmap question type to add it to your experiment.

 Add image heatmap question to survey